ANU-0807/100-days-of-code/README.md

 - Day 31:
   Q61.
 To search for an element in an array using linear search.
   Q62.
 To reverse an array without taking extra space.
+- Day 32:
+  Q63.
+Merge two arrays.
+  Q64.
+To find the digit that occurs the most times in an integer number.
+- Day 33:
+  Q65.
+To search in a sorted array using binary search.
+  Q66.
+To insert an element in a sorted array at the appropriate position.
+- Day 34:
+  Q67.
+To insert an element in an array at a given position.
+  Q68.
+To delete an element from an array.
+- Day 35:
+  Q69.
+To find the second-largest element in an array.
+  Q70.
+To rotate an array to the right by k positions.